ChrstphrHll/npc_gen/students/Romen Uldreiyn.md

 year: 8
 guild: Fiesn
 partyID: 79
+tags:
+- Goliath
+- Druid
+- Protection
+- 8th
+- Fiesn
 ---
 # Romen Uldreiyn
 ---
 ### Description
 - 8th year Goliath Druid in Fiesn
-- wavy white hair that's loose around the shoulders, Blue eyes, and Light Tan skin
+- wavy white hair that's loose around the shoulders, Pale Blue eyes, and Light Tan skin
 - Is Self-reliant and Superficial, and has Fitness as their ideal

 ### Organizations